trackle-iot/trackle-boilerplate-esp-idf/README.md

 ## Content of the repository

-This repository contains a skeleton project that was created with the intent of providing a base for the development of future applications that want to connect to the Trackle platform.
+This repository contains a skeleton project that was created with the intent of providing a base for the development of future applications that want to connect to the Trackle platform through an ESP32 device.

 The project is **fully configured to connect to the cloud** (except for credentials), and comes **with a good amount of boilerplate code** already written.